Tales from the Green Hills: Characteristics and Significance

-While Cheong-gu yadam is written in Hanmun, or Chinese characters, the sentences are plain and frequently use Korean proverbs and Korean vocabulary.
+While Cheonggu yadam is written in Hanmun, or Chinese characters, the sentences are plain and frequently use Korean proverbs and Korean vocabulary.
 In addition to this, because the subject matter of the stories is generally intimately concerned with life at the time, it is possible to understand the dynamic lives of the people who lived at the time these stories were written.

-In particular, along with Lee Hui-jun's Gyeseo yadam (溪西野談 Tales from Gyeseo) and Lee Won-myeong's Dongyahuijib (東野彙輯 Tales from the Eastern Plains), Cheong-gu yadam is considered as one of the three most important collections of yadam of the Joseon Dynasty.
-This is because the yadam recorded in Cheong-gu yadam are not only numerous, but literary as well.
+In particular, along with Lee Hui-jun's Gyeseo yadam (溪西野談 Tales from Gyeseo) and Lee Won-myeong's Dongyahuijib (東野彙輯 Tales from the Eastern Plains), Cheonggu yadam is considered as one of the three most important collections of yadam of the Joseon Dynasty.
+This is because the yadam recorded in Cheonggu yadam are not only numerous, but literary as well.

 Editions

-There are 17 editions of Cheong-gu yadam.
-Included below are the main editions for Cheong-gu yadam.
-Of these editions, the Cheong-gu yadam held at University of California, Berkeley has the most entries and is the most complete.
+There are 17 editions of Cheonggu yadam.
+Included below are the main editions for Cheonggu yadam.
+Of these editions, the Cheonggu yadam held at University of California, Berkeley has the most entries and is the most complete.